Nick Coppola, Puppetworks Founder, Remembers Brooklyn During WWII, His $21/Month UES Cold Water Flat & The NYC Automat

 The lifelong puppeteer, 89, also talks about being drafted and performing puppet routines for injured soldiers in Army hospitals.

-Hi!!
+Hi!
 How’s your week going?
 I’ve been busy getting ready for the 5th Ave Music and Art Stroll tomorrow.
 Can you stop by?
 I’m looking forward to seeing some of you there!

 I’m so excited about today’s interview with Nicolas Coppola, lifelong puppeteer and the creative genius behind Puppetworks.
 “I was 19 when I started as a professional puppeteer.
 It's just been my life,” Nick told me during a recent phone interview.
 Throughout his 20s and 30s, Nick worked for puppet theaters in NYC, and he also toured across the country, from Buffalo down to Florida and into Texas and New Mexico.